PX4/PX4-Autopilot/README.md

 sudo make install
 ```

-For cross-compiling the procedure is similar.
+For cross-compiling the procedure is similar (assuming that you have the toolchain file,
+`Toolchain-stm32-cortex-m4.cmake` in this example).
+If you're using Make, please refer to the [documentation](http://uavcan.org/Implementations/Libuavcan).

 ```bash
 mkdir build